lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 @@center
 \figenv{/assets/img/copy-pb.jpg}{57%}\figenv{/assets/img/copy-pb-2.jpg}{57%}
 @@
-The last diagram illustrates the core of the issue: when the \figenv{/assets/img/co-copy.jpg}{4%} produced by copying the first abstraction node in $(\lambda x g. (g x) x)$ meets the copying node in the same term, they should duplicate each other instead of cancelling out.
+The last diagram illustrates the core of the issue: when the \figenv{/assets/img/co-copy.jpg}{4%} produced by copying the first abstraction node in $(\lambda x g. (g x) x)$ meets the copying node in the same term, they should duplicate each other instead of canceling out.

 In summary, there are diagrams encoding well-formed $\lambda$-terms that we cannot copy.
-As I said earlier, this arises whenever we copy a term that itself contains a \figenv{/assets/img/copy.jpg}{4%} -- in this case, those \figenv{/assets/img/co-copy.jpg}{4%} nodes generated by copying abstraction nodes should be duplicated when they meet \figenv{/assets/img/copy.jpg}{4%} nodes instead of the two cancelling out.
+As I said earlier, this arises whenever we copy a term that itself contains a \figenv{/assets/img/copy.jpg}{4%} -- in this case, those \figenv{/assets/img/co-copy.jpg}{4%} nodes generated by copying abstraction nodes should be duplicated when they meet \figenv{/assets/img/copy.jpg}{4%} nodes instead of the two canceling out.
 Diagrammatically, we would like:
 @@center
 \figenv{/assets/img/cocopy-copy.jpg}{25%}
 @@